ESCOMP/CTSM/CONTRIBUTING.md

 ### How to contribute:

-It's recommended that you first contact ctsm-software@ucar.edu with the changes you propose.
+It's recommended that you first contact ctsm-software@ucar.edu to discuss the changes or additions that you propose.
 Work with them to think about the design and implemention of the changes as well as the planning and scheduling for the change to come into CTSM.

-It's also recommened that you join the ctsm-core@ucar.edu ctsm-dev@ucar.edu google groups in order to be informed about the science that is happening in CTSM as well as the latest develepments and tags.
+It's also recommened that you join the ctsm-dev@ucar.edu google groups in order to be informed about the science that is happening in CTSM as well as the latest develepments and tags.
 The ctsm-dev group is here: